saecki/zig-grep/paper/paper.typ

         }
     }
 ```]
-Note that ArrayList is another such function defined in the std library.
+Note that ArrayList is another such function defined in the standard library.

 == SIMD
 In addition to the automatic vectorization of code that the LLVM @llvm optimizer does, Zig also provides a way to explicitly define vector operations, using the `@Vector` intrinsic, that will compile down to target specific SIMD operations: @zigdoc_vectors